0xlam/PhishSage/README.md

 - **Network-dependent enrichment.** WHOIS, DNS, VirusTotal, and SSL checks require connectivity and may hit rate limits.
 - **Attachment coverage.** Attachment analysis currently covers listing, extraction, hashing, VirusTotal hash lookup, and YARA scanning.
 Deeper content inspection is planned.
 - **False positives.** Default thresholds are set strictly and may produce false positives depending on your environment — adjust `config.toml` as needed.
+- **Cached enrichment may become stale.** Use `--cache-dir` to isolate cache data per investigation, or clear the cache when fresh lookups are required.

 ---